YourmixJNR/LinkifyHub/README.md

 1. URL Shortener: Easily shorten long URLs to create concise and shareable links.
 2. File Uploader: Quickly drop files to generate sharable links for easy sharing and distribution.
-3. URL Extractor: Extract all URLs from a text input or uploaded file to gather all links in one place.
+3. URL Extractor: Extract all Image \ Video URLs from a webpage.
+Gather all links in one place.

 ## Table of contents